-Each dot in the chart below is a member of the House of Representatives.
+Each dot in the chart below was a member of the House of Representatives in 1992.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Tallon is shown as a purple triangle. (analysis methodology)

 Some of Tallon’s most recently sponsored bills include...

 - H.R.
 5024 (102nd): Commission on the Airplane Crash at Gander, Newfoundland, Act

 - H.R.
 4180 (102nd): To recognize the organization known as “Wildlife Action, Inc.”.

 - H.J.Res.
 392 (102nd): Designating February 1-7, 1992, as “Travel Agent Appreciation Week”.

 - H.R.
 4046 (102nd): To provide for a joint report by the Secretary of Health and ...

 - H.R.
 2339 (102nd): To suspend until January 1, 1995, the duties on Chromotropic Acid and ...

 - H.R.
 2340 (102nd): To repeal the restrictions added by the Tax Reform Act of 1986 ...

 - H.R.
 2156 (102nd): For the relief of William A. Proffitt.